kingdave4/aws-weather-api/README.md

     AWS_DEFAULT_REGION=<aws_region

+Environment Variables:

-Environment Variables: create a .env file in the project directory and include the following:
+Create a .env file in the project directory and include the following:

 WEATHER_API_KEY=<your_openweathermap_api_key>